Higgsing $qq$-character and irreducibility: quiver

 \subsubsection{Classical limit}

 In the classical limit, the $\scS$-factor behaves as follows,

 Hence, the $qq$-character of weight two \eqref{eq:A1_T2_red} is reduced as

-Therefore, we obtain the $q$-character associated with the KR module $\mathbf{W}_{k_1,x}^{(1)}$ ($\mathbf{W}_{k_2,x}^{(1)}$) in the limit $q_2 \to 1$ ($q_1 \to 1$), while the degenerated $q$-character, corresponding to the tensor product of the two-dimensional modules, is obtained in the limit $q_1 \to 1$ ($q_2 \to 1$).
+Therefore, we obtain the $q$-character associated with the KR module $\mathbf{W}_{k_1,x}^{(1)}$ ($\mathbf{W}_{k_2,x}^{(1)}$, resp.) in the limit $q_2 \to 1$ ($q_1 \to 1$, resp.), while the degenerated $q$-character, corresponding to the tensor product of the two-dimensional modules, is obtained in the limit $q_1 \to 1$ ($q_2 \to 1$, resp.).
+We emphasize that the $q$-character is commutative (Remark~\ref{rmk:q-ch_commute}).
 Such a degenerated situation (folded $q$-character) has been recently discussed in the literature~\cite{Chen:2018ntf,Frenkel:2021bmx,Kashiwara:2022agj}.